Galop is the LGBT anti-violence charity, making life safe, just and fair for LGBT people.

 QUESTIONS ABOUT THE CRIMINAL JUSTICE SYSTEM

-Galop can help if you have questions about criminal convictions or are concerned about Criminal Records Bureau (CRB) checks.
+Galop can help if you have questions about criminal convictions or are concerned about Disclosure and Barring Service (DBS) checks.
 We can also support you if you have to go to court as a victim or witness, and we can make a criminal injuries compensation claim on your behalf.